|

 After Your Hospital Stay

 You may be able to go home as soon as you can walk, eat and drink normally.
 Back home, family and friends may offer help and support.
 Accept help when you need it, but it’s important to strike a balance.
 Keep in mind that you’re striving to become independent again.
+Keep Follow-up Visits

 You may have an office visit seven to ten days afterwards.
 At this time, any remaining stitches or staples may be removed.
 You can expect to meet with your surgeon about every four weeks for the first few months.
 You may also have follow-up imaging tests to ensure your condition is stable.
+Start by Walking

 Walking is a great way to rebuild your strength.
 Start out with short, frequent walks.
 Even if it’s just to get a glass of water, get up and walk each day.
 Gradually try walking greater distances, such as to the corner mailbox.
+Adjusting to Daily Life

 Say “yes” when people offer to help, such as with cooking and housework.
 Arrange for childcare when you need a break.
 Have friends and family give rides and attend school games.
 If you’ve been told not to drive at this time, get help setting up rides.
 Talk with your social worker, case manager, or discharge planner.
 Ask your employer about cutting back your work hours if your schedule is too tiring, or try working at home where you can pace yourself.